-The Reasons Holes Appear in Clothes after Washing
+7 Reasons Holes Appear in Clothes After Washing

-- If you are using too much chlorine bleach or not allowing the bleach to thoroughly mix with water before putting in clothes, this will cause holes.
-If, however, the holes occur when no bleach is used, then this is not the cause.
+If you are using too much chlorine bleach or not allowing the bleach to thoroughly mix with water before putting in clothes, holes can appear.

-- Is your clothing catching on belts, zippers or pant closures while you wear it?
+Is your clothing catching on belts, zippers, snaps, or grommets while you're wearing the garment?
 Check suspected culprits for rough edges.
 You may be able to smooth surfaces with a metal file or sandpaper.

-- Are you using a final spin speed in your washer that is too high for the type of fabric you are washing?
-Check your washer's operations manual.
+Are you using a final spin speed in your washer that is too high for the type of fabric you are washing?
 Cotton clothes should not be spun higher than 600 revolutions per minute (sheets and towels can use a higher spin at 1400 revolutions per minute).
 Jeans should spin no higher than 900 revolutions per minute and delicates and silks should use a 400 revolutions per minute spin cycle.
-If you don't have your washer manual, call the manufacturer directly and ask for a new manual or find one online.
+If you don't have your washer manual with this information, call the manufacturer or find one online.
 Spinning too rapidly can pull clothing into the tiny holes and crevices of the washer drum and cause fibers to wear and tear.

-- Are you overloading the washing machine?
-This not only affects cleaning level of each cycle but can also cause garments to get hooked on zippers, decorations and pulls on other clothing.
-Always zip, button and fasten all clothing before washing and turn items inside out.
+Are you overloading the washing machine?
+This not only affects the cleaning level of each cycle but can also cause garments to get hooked on zippers, decorations, and buttons on other clothing.
+Always zip, button, and fasten all clothing before washing and turn items inside out.

 One Last Thing to Check

 If you are sure that you've checked everything and all looks well, take a few minutes to survey your closet.
-Clothes need a bit of space so if you have everything crammed together, snags can happen that get worse after laundering.
+Clothes need a bit of space so if you have everything crammed together, snags from other clothes can happen that get worse after laundering.

 It could also be critters eating holes in your clothes.
-If you see some insects, check them out and then get rid of them!
-In addition to moths, insects like silverfish, crickets, roaches and carpet beetles can all cause holes on all types of fabrics.
+If you see some insects, check them out and then get rid of them.
+In addition to moths, insects like silverfish, crickets, roaches, and carpet beetles can all cause holes in different types of fabrics.